AGhost-7/rule.js/packages/o-is-access-control/readme.md

 ### API

 ### Policy
 The policy class is an immutable builder.
-Allow methods returning a policy will return a new instance with the same properties as the previous policy with some additions done by the method call.
+Methods returning a policy will return a new instance with the same properties as the previous policy with some additions done by the method call.
 For example, if you have a policy with an action of "update" and decide to call `target('user')`, this will return a new policy with an action of "update" and a target of "user" instead of mutating the current existing one.

 #### `decision(context)`
 Returns true if the decision was made to allow access, false if denied,